Saymanning/PyBer_Analysis/README.md

 ## Summary:
-Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.
+Based on the results of the Pyber Analysis three business recommendations below are provided to the CEO for addressing any disparities among the city types.

-There is a statement summarizing three business recommendations to the CEO for addressing any disparities among the city types.
+- As populations in suburban cities increase, ride-sharing becomes more appealing in suburban cities due to commuter traffic, fuel costs and concern for the environment.
+An increase advertising and marketing in suburban cities to attract more riders is recommended.

+- It is also recommended that further research and analysis be performed in order to determine the cause of spikes in total fares as seen the multi-line chart in February in   all three city types as well as the spike total fares the in rural cities in late March/early April.

+- In rural cities, a trial period of increased marketing and advertising is recommended to attract more riders.
+During this marketing campaign, offer incentives such as,       discounts or coupons to encourage more riders.
+Gather the data during the trial period to perform an analysis on the ROI of the marketing campaign.
+If it is successful,       consider offering similar promotions throughout the year to increase ridership in rural cities.